himax25/VR-Capstone/README.md

 - OVRPlugin v1.27.0 & Bundled version 1.14.1
 - Oculus Avatar SDK v1.28.0
 - Test Platform: Windows 10 Home Edition 64 Bit OS /w Oculus Rift HMD

+## The target platform for this capstone project
+The target platform of this project is Oculus' Rift with Touch controllers.

 ## Free Assets to download from online Store for this game.
 - ownload Oculus SDK Package v1.27.0 and v1.28.0 from Oculus website;